 For small scale building projects such as two-storey warehouses, the Buildings Department has since February 2016 combined the quality inspection to structural elements with the comprehensive inspection at superstructure construction stage into one joint inspection.
 Since April 2018, Buildings Department has further streamlined the unscheduled audit inspections.
 The Department will carry out only one unscheduled audit inspection to such low risk type construction unless irregularities are revealed during the audit inspection that may warrant further unscheduled audit inspections.
 Details of the reform measures are promulgated at the Department’s Practice Note for Authorized Persons, Registered Structural Engineers and Registered Geotechnical Engineers PNAP ADM-18 and Practice Note for Registered Contractors PNRC 49.

 On 24 August 2009, the Highways Department launched the Excavation Permit Management System (XPMS), which is a new system to replace the former Utility Management System for processing Excavation Permits through internet.
-For registered XPMS users, the time required for processing applications for excavation permit has been reduced from 20 days to 5 days.
+For registered XPMS users, the time required for processing applications for excavation permit has been reduced to 5 days while that for non-XPMS users is 18 days.
 A gazette notice has been published to announce the revised time limit for submission of applications under the XPMS.

 Fire Services Department